finos/common-cloud-controls/docs/governance/community-guidelines/content-standards-and-practices/threat-definitions.md

 In the event that a common entry does not exist for this threat, consider whether the threat will apply to at least three other service categories.
 Or, look for a place where an existing _specific threat_ can be genericized and moved to the _common threats_.
 After adding the new threat definition to [common threats], add its ID in `common-threats`.

-If a threat is unique to this service category, add the full threat definition within the `specific-threats` value in the threats document for this service category.
+If a threat is unique to this service category, add the full threat definition within the `threats` value in the threats document for this service category.

 ### Threat Definition Values